Python BasicsEasy

 Counting even and odd elements in an array

-Learn how to solve the 'Counting even and odd elements in an array' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Counting even and odd elements in an array' problem.

 Problem Statement